mertqara/PopularGameGenres/README.md

 ## **Machine Learning Techniques**

+### **1. Linear Regression**

 Used Linear regression to make a simple model that tries to find a straight-line relationship between each feature (like review score or genre) and the sales.

+Linear Regression served as a clean and simple baseline.
+It required dropping rows with missing values, but it still explained ~63% of the variance in global sales using only game metadata.

 R² on test (dropping NaNs): 0.6267584485130828